majianthu/copent/README.md

 R package for Estimating Copula Entropy and Transfer Entropy

 #### Introduction
+This package implements the methods for estimating copula entropy, transfer entropy, and the statistics for multivariate normality test and two-sample test based on copula entropy.

 Copula Entropy is a mathematical concept for statistical independence measurement [1].
 In bivariate case, Copula Entropy is proved to be equivalent to Mutual Information.
 Different from Pearson Correlation Coefficient, Copula Entropy is defined for non-linear, high-order and multivariate cases, which makes it universally applicable.

 It enjoys wide applications, including but not limited to：